posit-dev/rsconnect-python/README.md

 ### Content Search

-The following are some examples of how publishers might use the `rsconnect content search` subcommand to find content on RStudio Connect.
+The `rsconnect content search` subcommands can be used by administrators and publishers to find specific content on an given RStudio Connect server.
+The search returns metadata for each content item that meets the search criteria.
-By default, the `rsconnect content search` command will return metadata for ALL of the content on a RStudio Connect server, both published and unpublished content.

 ```bash
 $ rsconnect content search --help